hapax/hapax.github.io/_posts/2019-08-13-zeta-regularisation.md

 3. Find the eigenvalues of $\mathcal{Q}$, subject to the boundary conditions you found in the previous question, and write a product expression for
    $Z[\beta]$.
-4. Simplify using black magic and the product formula
+4. Simplify using voodoo and the product formula

    $$
     \cosh \left(\frac{x}{2}\right) = \prod_{k \geq 0}